debug-js/debug/README.md

 ## Output streams

-  By default `debug` will log to stderr, however this can be configured per-namespace by overriding the `log` method:
+By default `debug` will log to stderr.
+This can be configured globally by overriding `debug.log`, or per namespace by overriding the namespace's `log` method.
+A per-namespace `log` method takes precedence over `debug.log`.

 Example _stdout.js_: